berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 The above part erases the words "adlı kişinin doğumgünü" with an empty statement using ("").

-So as a result, while getting and atrribute message "Emre Bora Kiztan adlı kişinin doğum günü" we cut the sentence with <i><font color="red">"| replace("adlı kişinin doğum günü", "")"</i></font> part.
-This little trick leaves the attribute message as "Emre Bora Kiztan" which is only the name of the person.
-So if in English it is the as "Birthday of Merve Koç" try the replace line like this, "| replace("Birthday of", "")" this will cut the "Birthday of" sentence and only the name will be displayed.
+So as a result, while getting and atrribute message "Emre Bora Kiztan adlı kişinin doğum günü" we cut the sentence with :

+<i><font color="red">| replace("adlı kişinin doğum günü", "")</i></font> part.

+This little trick leaves the attribute message as "Emre Bora Kiztan" which is the name of the person.

+So if in English it is the as "Birthday of Merve Koç" try the replace line like this,

+<i>| replace("Birthday of", "")</i>

+this will cut the "Birthday of" from the sentence and only the name will be displayed.

 So now we need to create a sensor for that.
-With Home Assistant 2023.09 wen can now create sensors inside helpers section shortly from the UI.
+With Home Assistant 2023.09 wen can now create sensors from helpers section shortly from the UI.

 So go to helpers menu.